tuedodev/validation-form-react-mui/README.md

 # React Minimal Boilerplate Antoine de Saint Exupéry

 > Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.
-(Antoine de Saint-Exupéry)
+> &mdash;<cite>Antoine de Saint-Exupéry</cite>

 Minimal React boilerplate is based on create-react-app.